unstoppabledomains/docs/src/domain-registry-essentials/architecture-overview.md

 Internal addresses can't be accessed directly by a wallet.
 Meaning domains owned by smart contracts can only be managed with rules defined by the smart contracts themselves.
 For example, one cannot transfer a subdomain if such functionality isn't defined by a smart contract's set of methods.
 {% endhint %}

-## Delegating Domain Management
+## Delegating domain management

 CNS allows users to delegate transaction execution to accounts that aren't domain owners.

-`Registry` and `Resolver` smart contracts implement methods that make use of these [Meta Transactions](../managing-domains/meta-transactions.md).
+`Registry` and `Resolver` smart contracts implement methods that use [Meta Transactions](../managing-domains/meta-transactions.md).
 One use-case for meta transactions is delegating (gas-using) blockchain calls to other accounts.
 This allows domain owners to keep their domains and funds on separate accounts or even have someone else pay their transaction fees.

 Unstoppable Domains uses this delegation feature to operate an internal transaction processor.
 Our transaction processor makes it possible fo users to mint and manage their domains without having to worry about their wallet's balance.
 Under the hood, the transaction processor is a queue-based job processor that sends transactions from Unstoppable Domains-owned accounts.